denizumutdereli/zksnarks-circom-balanceOf/README.md

 # ZKSNARKS and Circom DSL

-> A proof-of-concept that how we can generate zer-knowledge proofs with using Circom domain specific language via ZKSNARKS.
+> A proof-of-concept that how we can generate zero-knowledge proofs with using Circom domain specific language via ZKSNARKS.

 > Check the balance.circom the circuit creation example